KeralaBlockchainAcademy/PMAJAY-B1/CHF1-Introduction/README.md

 ```

 ## JQ
-INstall JQ using the following command
+Install JQ using the following command
 ```
 sudo apt install jq -y
 ```

-To verify the installtion enter the following command
+To verify the installation enter the following command

 ```